-When I first started cake decorating I went to my local craft supply store and purchased just about everything in the aisle.
-I'm not kidding, everything was so shiny and pretty and I was convinced that I needed all of it.
-(Shh!
+When I first started cake decorating, I went to my local craft supply store and purchased just about everything in the aisle.
+I'm not kidding, everything was so shiny and pretty!
+I was convinced that I needed all of it (Shh!
 I hid the receipt from my husband).
 It wasn't until I had decorated four or five cakes that I realized I had duplicate tools.
 I had tools that I didn't even know what they were!
 I still don't!
 It took me a while to sort through the necessary items and the figure out just what I needed.
 Don't make the same mistake I did.
 Let me help break down the most important tools for the beginning decorator.

 Top 3 Decorating Tools

 - Decorating tips/tubes.

 If you are just starting out, there are 6 basic tips that everyone starts with (script, shell, open star, closed star, drop flower and rose design).
 Metal vs plastic?
 It's a personal choice.

 Silicone, cloth and disposable are the choices.
 Silicone is my favorite.
 It doesn't hold stains, can go in the microwave and the dishwasher!